Berkay2002/TBMI26/README.md

-# TBMI26 Setup Guide
+# Setup Guide

-Welcome to the TBMI26 repository!
 Follow this guide to set up the environment and get started with the labs and projects.

 ---